anna-geslicka/Estate-Manager/README.md

 # Estate-Manager
-Holiday Camp Database is the result of a student project on Java Foundations (1st year).
+Estate Manager is the result of a student project on Java Foundations (1st year).
 This project is an example of a system supproting residential aeras management.

 **Assignment:**